Sinchana-22/slv-traders/README.md

 # slv-traders
-The webpage of slv traders , trusted fertilizer sellers .
+The webpage of slv traders the trusted fertilizer sellers .